 The comparison piece was published by Hubspot, and knowing that Hubspot’s target market is mainly small businesses, then it’s valid that in the small business world, eBooks show up more often than white papers.

-White papers take quite a bit of time, effort and money to produce, and most small businesses are unwilling to make the upfront investment.
+White papers take quite a bit of time, effort and money to produce, and most businesses are unwilling to make the upfront investment.

 We’ve looked at it and established in an earlier article that that buying decision-making in small businesses is often closer to the B2C decision-making process than to the B2B decision-making process.